tulpy/AzureFoundations/test/docs/G-Security-Governance-and-Compliance.md

 ***Design Considerations***

--Subscription and scale limits as they apply to Key Vault -Key Vault has transaction limits for keys and secrets; For throttling transactions per vault in a certain period see ([Azure Limits](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits))
+* Subscription and scale limits as they apply to Key Vault
+  * Key Vault has transaction limits for keys and secrets; For throttling transactions per vault in a certain period see ([Azure Limits](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits))
--Key Vault serves a security boundary since access permissions for keys, secrets and certificates are at the vault level -Key Vault access policy assignments grant permissions separately to keys, secrets or certificates, but does not support granular, object-level permissions like a specific key, secret, or certificate ([Key Management](https://docs.microsoft.com/en-us/azure/security/fundamentals/data-encryption-best-practices))
+* Key Vault serves a security boundary since access permissions for keys, secrets and certificates are at the vault level
+  * Key Vault access policy assignments grant permissions separately to keys, secrets or certificates, but does not support granular, object-level permissions like a specific key, secret, or certificate ([Key Management](https://docs.microsoft.com/en-us/azure/security/fundamentals/data-encryption-best-practices))
-  -Isolate application/workload specific secrets and shared secrets as appropriate ([Control Access](https://docs.microsoft.com/en-us/azure/key-vault/general/best-practices))
+  * Isolate application/workload specific secrets and shared secrets as appropriate ([Control Access](https://docs.microsoft.com/en-us/azure/key-vault/general/best-practices))
--Premium SKU can be leveraged where HSM protected keys are required -Underlying HSMs are FIPS 140-2 Level 2
+* Premium SKU can be leveraged where HSM protected keys are required
+  * Underlying HSMs are FIPS 140-2 Level 2
-  -Managed Azure Dedicated HSM for FIPS 140-2 Level 3 compliance, considering the supported scenarios -Key rotation and secret expiration
+  * Managed Azure Dedicated HSM for FIPS 140-2 Level 3 compliance, considering the supported scenarios
+* Key rotation and secret expiration
-  -Certificate procurement and signing using Key Vault. ([About Certs](https://docs.microsoft.com/en-us/azure/key-vault/certificates/about-certificates))
+  * Certificate procurement and signing using Key Vault. ([About Certs](https://docs.microsoft.com/en-us/azure/key-vault/certificates/about-certificates))
-  -Alerting/notifications and automated certificate renewals -DR requirements for keys, certificates, and secrets -Key Vault service replication and failover capabilities. ([Availability &amp; Redundancy](https://docs.microsoft.com/en-us/azure/key-vault/general/disaster-recovery-guidance))
+  * Alerting/notifications and automated certificate renewals
+* DR requirements for keys, certificates, and secrets
+  * Key Vault service replication and failover capabilities. ([Availability &amp; Redundancy](https://docs.microsoft.com/en-us/azure/key-vault/general/disaster-recovery-guidance))
--Monitoring key, certificate, and secret usage -Detection of unauthorized access using Key Vault and a Log Analytics workspace. ([Monitoring &amp; Alerts](https://docs.microsoft.com/en-us/azure/key-vault/general/alert))([Auditing](https://docs.microsoft.com/en-us/azure/key-vault/general/logging))
+* Monitoring key, certificate, and secret usage -Detection of unauthorized access using Key Vault and a Log Analytics workspace. ([Monitoring &amp; Alerts](https://docs.microsoft.com/en-us/azure/key-vault/general/alert))([Auditing](https://docs.microsoft.com/en-us/azure/key-vault/general/logging))
--Delegated Key Vault instantiation and privileged access. ([Secure Access](https://docs.microsoft.com/en-us/azure/key-vault/general/secure-your-key-vault))
+* Delegated Key Vault instantiation and privileged access. ([Secure Access](https://docs.microsoft.com/en-us/azure/key-vault/general/secure-your-key-vault))
--Requirements surrounding the use customer managed keys for native encryption mechanisms such as Storage Service Encryption (SSE). ([CMK](https://docs.microsoft.com/en-us/azure/storage/common/storage-encryption-keys-portal))
+* Requirements surrounding the use customer managed keys for native encryption mechanisms such as Storage Service Encryption (SSE). ([CMK](https://docs.microsoft.com/en-us/azure/storage/common/storage-encryption-keys-portal))
--Whole disk encryption for Virtual Machines
+* Whole disk encryption for Virtual Machines
--Data in transit encryption
+* Data in transit encryption
--Data at rest encryption
+* Data at rest encryption

 ***Design Recommendations***

--Use a federated Key Vault model to avoid transaction scale limits -Do not use centralized Key Vault instances for application keys or secrets -Do not share Key Vault instances between applications to avoid secret sharing across environments -Provision Key Vault with the Soft Delete and Purge Policies enabled to allow retention protection for deleted objects -Follow a least privilege model by limiting authorization to permanently delete keys, secrets, and certificates to specialized custom Azure RBAC roles
+* Use a federated Key Vault model to avoid transaction scale limits
+* Do not use centralized Key Vault instances for application keys or secrets
+* Do not share Key Vault instances between applications to avoid secret sharing across environments
+* Provision Key Vault with the Soft Delete and Purge Policies enabled to allow retention protection for deleted objects
+* Follow a least privilege model by limiting authorization to permanently delete keys, secrets, and certificates to specialized custom Azure RBAC roles
--Automate the certificate management and renewal process with public Certificate Authorities to ease administration -Establish an automated process for key and certificate rotation -Enable firewall and use Private Link or VNet service endpoints on Key Vault -Use the platform-central Log Analytics workspace to audit key, certificate, and secret usage within each Key Vault -Delegate Key Vault instantiation and privileged access, using Azure Policy to enforce a consistent compliant configuration -Default to Microsoft managed keys (MMK) for principal encryption functionality and when required to use customer managed keys (CMK)
+* Automate the certificate management and renewal process with public Certificate Authorities to ease administration
+* Establish an automated process for key and certificate rotation
+* Enable firewall and use Private Link or VNet service endpoints on Key Vault
+* Use the platform-central Log Analytics workspace to audit key, certificate, and secret usage within each Key Vault
+* Delegate Key Vault instantiation and privileged access, using Azure Policy to enforce a consistent compliant configuration
+* Default to Microsoft managed keys (MMK) for principal encryption functionality and when required to use customer managed keys (CMK)

 ### 2. Planning for Governance